 Racing-car fabrication became a full-time business for Bo when he formed the Swedecar company at Bruntingthorpe Proving Ground in Leicestershire – later transferring to Coventry Airport.
 He still maintained an interest in flying, however, acquiring and restoring a Jet Provost T Mk 5 aircraft, which flew on the UK civil register as G-JPTV.

 The picture at left, which was taken in Bo's workshop at Bruntingthorpe, shows him holding the hull section of a windtunnel test model of the first Quicksilver concept.
 Soon after, when chief designer Ken Norris turned his attention to the idea of building a new boat based closely on the design of Donald Campbell’s Bluebird K7, Bo got the opportunity to demonstrate his sublime skills at full scale.
 Although a decision was taken to abandon that project when the hull was more than half completed, Bo had established a crucial role in our team in its earliest years, added to which he had attracted several key individuals to join us or otherwise assist us.

 Tragically, several years on, his health declined following a fall and he passed away.

 Without Bo and people like him, there would be no Quicksilver project today.
-There were no guarantees that their efforts would lead to anything, but still they gave freely of their time.
+There were no guarantees that their efforts would lead to anything, but still they gave of their time.
 Patience was needed in large measure, but that is all part of this infuriating game.

 Image © QWSR Ltd.